OK, hear me out: Las Vegas is actually a really cool place to tie the knot.

 To ensure the officiant you’d like to hire is certified, you can search for their name on this page from the Nevada Secretary of State.

-Now that we have the marriage license info covered, let’s find you a cool venue!
+Now that we have the marriage license info covered, let’s find you a cool wedding venue in Vegas!

-A venue that can handle it all: Chapel of the Bells Las Vegas
+A wedding venue that can handle it all

 This Las Vegas wedding chapel can handle it all, including bringing you and your boo to the Clark County Marriage Bureau to get a marriage license.